Gordon Hayward: National team career

 Hayward was selected as a member of the United States team for the 2009 FIBA Under-19 World Championship.
 Hayward averaged 10 points and 5.7 rebounds per game as Team USA won the championship.
 He was selected to the All-Tournament Team.

 In 2012, Hayward was selected as a member of the USA Basketball Select Team that trained against the United States Olympic team.

 In 2014, he was selected as a finalist for the United States FIBA Basketball World Cup team, but he did not make the final 12-man roster.

-In 2016, Hayward was named a finalist for United States Olympic team.
+In 2016, Hayward was named a finalist for the United States Olympic team.
 He ultimately withdrew his name from selection, citing "family obligations".